northeastnerd/wavyjs/README.md

 # wavyjs
 javascript RIFF Wav file manipulation routines

+# Usage
+These routines allow creation and manipulation of Wav file structures in browser memory.
+The intended use is to generate sounds from algorithms and use them with sounds loaded from files or URLs.
+Merged results can be saved as Wav files for whatever use.

+There is an example HTML file that shows intended use with a Wav file loader and a tremelo generator.
+The loaded sound is amplitude modulated by a sin wave with a user selected frequency on the first audio channel (ie, left in a stereo file).
+The original and "tremulated" sounds can be played and the modulated sound saved to a file.

+The example reads a Wav file and traverses it to find the peak amplitude which is reported with sampling information.
+You can enter a tremelo frequency (try 0.3) and click Play Tremelo to here how it sounds and save it to a Wav file with the Save button.
+This isn't a useful app, just a way to try the Wav library.

+Have fun!

 # Status
 ## Version 0.1
 Performance enhancements done, roughly 3x faster now, it is usable for song length material.
 Traversing a 4 minute CD quality track takes about 10 seconds on the machine described below (not speedy).
 Read-modify-write on the same track takes 20 seconds.